rahlk/TeX/README.md

 ## TeX

-This repo contains all the my LaTeX files for my various courses.
+The name says it all.
+This is a repo with all my latex source-codes.